fastforwardlabs/semantic-segmentation-amp/README.md

 ![](images/app_preview.png)

 The goal of this application is to demonstrate how TensorFlow's `tf.data` API can be used in combination with Keras to train a semantic segmentation model on a defect detection use case.
 In addition, we also experiment with several methods for dealing class imbalance, a common issue for many real-world modeling use cases.
 These ideas are explored through the [Severstal Steel Defect Detection](https://www.kaggle.com/competitions/severstal-steel-defect-detection/overview) dataset - a dataset comprised of images of steel surface defects taken from high frequency cameras used to assess manufacturing quality.
+This project only uses a subset of the full dataset (defect classes 3 & 4) to simplify the modeling problem.

 ## Project Structure